daniel-lima-lopez/Sentiment-classification-with-Naive-Bayes-classifier/README.md

 ```

 ## Method description
 The Naive Bayes classifier is implemented in the [NB.py](NB.py) code, where its conventional definition is considered.
 The basic idea of ​​this classifier is, for each class, to calculate the conditional probability $P(c|d)$, that is, the probability that an instance $d$ belongs to class $c$, given the characteristics of $d$, class d is chosen as the one that maximizes this probability.
-Considering the Baye's rule, the predicted class $\hat{c}$ is calculated as follows:
+Considering the Bayes' rule, the predicted class $\hat{c}$ is calculated as follows:
 $$\hat{c} = \begin{matrix}
 argmax\\
 c\in C